 Make them mean what they say

+“Since human nature does not leave much place for it, gratitude is an attainment associated with emotional maturity—which is why children taught to parrot ‘thank you’ never really mean it,” said Neel Burton, MD.
 Just because your child knows how to say, “Thank you,” doesn’t mean that he or she is already grateful.
 That’s not how gratefulness works.
 Children might utter something they don’t usually mean.
 They can show their utmost appreciation backed by their sweetest smiles in the absence of inner gratitude.

 Although, this kind of attitude may help your children surpass the expectations of society, but not actually meaning what they say could make them miss out on what really matters.
 Being truly grateful is a stepping stone to building a stronger relationship with society, a more improved version of satisfaction in life, and a well-enhanced mental and physical well-being.